 The program seeks to promote and support child education and health care services.
-According to a recent studies, nine out of the ten worst countries for newborns (neo-natal mortality rates per thousand live births in 2012) are from Africa, including Sierra Leone, Somalia, Guinea-Bissau, Angola, Lesotho, Democratic Republic of the Congo, Mali, Central African Republic and Côte d’Ivoire.
+According to recent studies, nine out of the ten worst countries for newborns (neo-natal mortality rates per thousand live births in 2012) are from Africa, including Sierra Leone, Somalia, Guinea-Bissau, Angola, Lesotho, the Democratic Republic of the Congo, Mali, Central African Republic, and Côte d’Ivoire.
 Half of these countries were affected by conflict.
-To help tackle such a huge challenge in the continent, the organization seeks to advocate for and support the promotion of breastfeeding, neonatal resuscitation, kangaroo mother care for pre-term babies and the prevention and treatment of infections.
+To help tackle such a huge challenge in the continent, the organization seeks to advocate for and support the promotion of breastfeeding, neonatal resuscitation, kangaroo mother care for pre-term babies, and the prevention and treatment of infections.
 We also promote campaigns against all forms of abuse against children.

-The program seeks to address issues relating to Climate Change especially in Sierra Leone and other parts of Africa.
-We strongly believe that whatever we do to tackle climate change will serve as a legacy for our future generation.
+The program seeks to address issues relating to Climate Change, especially in Sierra Leone and other parts of Africa and Asia.
+We strongly believe that whatever we do to tackle climate change will serve as a legacy for our future generations.
 Climate change and global poverty have attracted a lot of attention in recent years as key global justice challenges of our times.
 Both are serious challenges to the future health and prosperity of our planet.
 They must be combated simultaneously; we cannot take care of one without addressing the other.
 An effective attack on poverty and the ill effects of climate change requires taking comprehensive action that encompasses both issues.
 We cannot fight climate change without considering the rising energy needs of poor people and countries, nor can we effectively address global poverty without accounting for the impacts of climate change on agriculture, disease patterns, and violent weather events, all of which particularly impact the poorest countries.

 Water is Life!
 It is undoubtedly true that water is a very important aspect of man’s life and so also a very pertinent aspect of Human Rights.
 As an organization seeking to ensure the livelihood and sustainability of humanity, this program is mainly to advocate and promote Water Sanitation and Hygiene (WaSH).